Avanthireddy04/Cloud-project/README.md

 ### 🎯 Project Overview
-The Resume Matching System is a cloud-based application deployed on AWS that automatically analyzes and ranks resumes against job descriptions using NLP and machine learning.
+This Project Culling of Resumes using NLP Techniques hosted on AWS in simple is,(Resume Matching System) it is a cloud-based application deployed on AWS that automatically analyzes and ranks resumes against job descriptions using NLP and machine learning.

   - 📄 Resumes and job descriptions are uploaded to S3 and automatically processed by AWS Lambda.
   - 🔍 AWS Lambda functions to extract text, clean the data, and store structured information in Amazon DynamoDB.
   - 🧮 The matching engine in ECS Fargate performs cosine similarity search between resumes and job descriptions.
   - 📊 Ranked candidate results are returned through the Streamlit app via the Application Load Balancer.